 - What is a literature review?

-- Why write a literature review?
+- How to write a literature review?

-- How to proofread and edit a literature review in APA style
+- How to conclude a literature review?

-- How to get help with writing a literature review in APA style
+- How to format a literature review?

 Checkout this video: